 Our Monstera Pinnatipartita, or Monstera cut leaf, is your new favorite climbing houseplant.
 Native to the West Indies, native to the rainforests of South America, the Monstera pinnatipartita is a fairly rare but highly desired species of monstera.
 This fast-growing houseplant will love trellises and poles to climb.
 Easy to grow and with gorgeous heart-shaped leaves that resemble Swiss cheese when mature, this plant has already won us over and will win over everyone who sees it in your home.

-Monstera Pinnatipartita are not hardy plants, so they aren’t really meant to be outdoors in cooler climates.
-During the summer months they will go outside and get some fresh air and during the winter months they come inside to live as houseplants.
-I do have a few clients that insist on keeping them out all year but we grow them in pretty large pots, usually 18” or 24” which makes it easier to bring them inside when its cold.
+Monstera Pinnatipartita is not hardy plants, so they aren’t really meant to be outdoors in cooler climates.
+During the summer months, they will go outside and get some fresh air and during the winter months, they come inside to live as houseplants.
+I do have a few clients that insist on keeping them out all year but we grow them in pretty large pots, usually 18” or 24” which makes it easier to bring them inside when it’s cold.

 Essential Tools for Monstera Pinnatipartita Plant Care

 - Houseplant potting soil